A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Numerical Results and Discussion

-The final numerical example investigates electromagnetic field propagation within a 2-D human head model enclosed in a metallic cavity to validate the proposed method in inhomogeneous biological media.
+The final numerical example investigates electromagnetic field propagation within a 2-D human head model to validate the proposed method in inhomogeneous biological media.

 The dielectric properties of the head model at 1 GHz are plotted in Fig. \ref{fig:tissue_property_space}.
-The relative permittivity ranges from 5.28 (adipose tissue) to 68.97 (cerebrospinal fluid, CSF), while the conductivity varies from 0.143 S/m to 3.406 S/m.
-Representative high-permittivity/high-loss tissues and low-permittivity/low-loss tissues are highlighted to illustrate the parameter bounds.
-The FDTD simulation incorporates the anatomical model comprising 27 distinct biological tissues \cite{SBPFDTD-LHH-1}.
+The relative permittivity ranges from 5.28 to 68.97, while the conductivity varies from 0.143 S/m to 3.406 S/m.
+Representative high-permittivity/high-loss tissues and low-permittivity/low-loss tissues are highlighted.
+The simulation incorporates the anatomical model comprising 27 distinct biological tissues, using the MIDA multimodal head model \cite{MIDA2015} with frequency-dependent dielectric properties obtained from the IT'IS tissue property database \cite{ITIS2024}, following the same configuration as \cite{SBPFDTD-LHH-1}.